Medically reviewed: January 4, 2018

 Dronabinol may also be used for purposes not listed in this medication guide.

-To make sure dronabinol is safe for you, tell your doctor if you have:
+To make sure dronabinol is safe for you, tell your doctor if you have ever had:

 epilepsy or other seizure disorder;

 Dronabinol can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using this medicine, and for at least 9 days after your last dose.

-Dronabinol is not for use in patients younger than 18 years old.
+Dronabinol is not approved for use by anyone younger than 18 years old.

 How should I take dronabinol?

-To stimulate appetite, dronabinol is usually taken before lunch and dinner.
+To stimulate appetite in people with AIDS, dronabinol is usually taken 1 hour before lunch and 1 hour before dinner.

 Do not crush, chew, break, or open a dronabinol capsule.
 Swallow it whole.